-The 2020/2021 Financial Year saw tour group numbers increase by 25% from the previous year.
-Tours consisted of visitors from the NSW Department of Primary Industries (DPI), senior's bus tours and special interest groups.
+Tour group numbers decreased by 42% from the previous year, with the senior's demographic being majorly impacted by the effects of Covid.
+After lockdowns lifted, bookings continued to be at a minimal because of anxiousness surrounding the pandemic.
+Our groups who did visit consisted of visitors from Department of Primary Industries, senior's bus tours and special interest groups.
+A push on tours continues to be marketed via the website which saw an increase in bookings from tour agencies.

-While there was a lot of interest and bookings made, many of these bookings trended to cancel a week out as numbers declined for bus tours, as a result of unease due to number of COVID-19 cases.

-A push on tours continued to be marketed via the website www.tocal.com which saw an increase in bookings from tour agencies.
 A worthwhile investment which has been able to be measured through continual record keeping.